instana/openapi/spec/descriptions/tagSyntheticResults.md

 1. *by* Use the metric name, "response_time", to order by its value
 2. *direction* either ascending (ASC) or descending (DESC)

 **tagFilters** It serves as a filter to narrow down return results.
-The name of a tagFilter is one of the following: synthetic_type, location_id, and application_id.
+The name of a tagFilter is one of the following: synthetic.syntheticType, synthetic.locationId, and synthetic.applicationId.
 It will be replaced by **tagFilterExpression**.
 ```
 "tagFilters":[{
   "stringValue":"hYziqsaXSJmQsehOWg1S",
-  "name":"application_id",
+  "name":"synthetic.applicationId",
   "operator":"EQUALS"
 }]
 ```